 We need to have habits in our lives.
 They are a gift of the human brain.
 They help us to keep improving ourselves and our lives, even after our motivation for something died down long ago.

 Habits tend to occur subconsciously, which means we don't think about them consciously.

 You don't think about that route you’ve taken every day for the last six years when you drive to work.
-You drive that route automatically, by habit - your brain has established that neural pathway.
-You know when to turn on your blinker.
-You automatically know where to go and what to do at every intersection.
+Driving that route is automatic because you've built up a habit and your brain has established that neural pathway.
+As you drive, you know when to turn on your blinker and you automatically know where to go and what to do at every intersection.

 Habits are well established when your brain stops spending resources on certain tasks.
 Established habits are simply a lower part of your thought process.
 You don’t have to think about them to do them.

 If you can copy and paste other habits in that section of your brain - reading, working out, investing in your health and happiness - you can use that to boost your success.
 That's what the objective of habit harvesting is!